geoffder/dometyl-keyboard/README.md

 switch housings are available to purchase).
-The planned switching mechanism using magnets and cheap hall-effect sensors rather than the typical capacitive sensor PCBs works as expected in hand (images and video of prototype assembly to come), however a sturdy enough and relible mounting scheme for dome and sensor platform to the bottom of the plate is yet to be worked out (WIP parts can be found in the [Niz module](dometyl/lib/generator/niz.ml)).
+The planned switching mechanism using magnets and cheap hall-effect sensors rather than the typical capacitive sensor PCBs works as expected in hand (images and video of prototype assembly to come), however a sturdy enough and reliable mounting scheme for dome and sensor platform to the bottom of the plate is yet to be worked out (WIP parts can be found in the [Niz module](dometyl/lib/generator/niz.ml)).